 Listening volunteers are there for anyone who needs someone.
-They spend over one million hours responding to calls for help each year and they can change the course of someone’s life.
+Every year, they spend over one million hours responding to calls for help and they can change the course of someone’s life.

 Now I take quiet comfort in knowing that by answering the phone, I can help someone feel better about themselves

 Jamilia, Samaritans volunteer

-Listening volunteers can change the course of someone’s life but many calls to Samaritans go unanswered because we don’t have enough volunteers.
+Listening volunteers can change the course of someone’s life.
 That’s where you come in.

 Help people at difficult times